Arathurs/Tic-Tac-Toe/README.md

 Simple tic-tac-toe web application game, created with React.

-## Fixes v3
+## Fixes v4
-- Uses Context API to apply theme styles across components regardless of nesting structure.
-- Fixed bug which resulted in a small fraction of undeserved wins.
+- Improved the visual design of the app using CSS5.
-- Refactored various components, implementing render props to significantly enhance reusability of components.
+- Refactored code to enhance performance, efficiency and readability.
-- Added logic to allow a user to choose their symbol, and by so doing the order of moves.
-X always starts first, regardless of whether controlled by the computer or human.
-- Added logic which results in the software detecting a draw, which results when either player makes the last move which fills the tic-tac-toe container without a resulting win.
-- Added logic for game over events (either the human player's win, the computer, or a draw by either) to make the resulting animations more meaningful and appealing to the user.
+- Refactored code to follow best practices in clearly separating containter elements from presentational elements.
+- Fixed tiny design and performance bug fixes in previous verson.

+##To Do

+- Make computer player smarter
+- Instead of making random moves have the computer survey the current tic-tac-toe board to decide an optimal move.
+- Implement a function that gives the computer player functionality to see and act on instant wins.
+For example, Computer player is 'O' and it's the Computer's turn.
+If there are any rows with at least two 'O's, the computer will find it and place an 'O' there to automatically win.
+- Implement a function that allows the computer to plan multiple moves ahead, at least 2-3.
+- Implement a feature that would allow the player to choose the difficulty of the game.
+Difficulty can be controlled by simulating human error by using Math.random() to give the computer specific odds of picking the optimal move.
+The harder the difficulty chosen, the more likely the computer is to not make "mistakes".